 Top Takeaways

 Siberian Huskies are friendly, happy dogs who need an experienced pup parent to guide them—bonus points if you have another dog in the home.
 Huskies love to explore and are quick learners, so they’re always ready for a new adventure.
-This working dog breed needs a lot of training to become a well-mannered member of the family, and they need someone who is good with a brush, because you’ll spend a lot of time keeping fly-away hairs at bay.
+This working dog breed needs a lot of training to become a well-mannered family pet.
+They need someone who is good with a brush, because you’ll spend a lot of time keeping fly-away hairs at bay.

-Expert input provided by veterinarian Dr. Rachel Barrack, DVM, CVA, CVCH of Animal Acupuncture in NYC, and head trainer, Sparky Serka and master trainer, Bethany Wilson at The Puppy Academy in Hermosa Beach, Calif.
+Expert input provided by veterinarian Dr. Rachel Barrack, DVM, CVA, CVCH of Animal Acupuncture in NYC; head trainer, Sparky Serka and master trainer, Bethany Wilson at The Puppy Academy in Hermosa Beach, Calif.; and Shelley Kacenski, Siberian Husky parent and breeder, and Area Club Coordinator for the Siberian Husky Club of America.

 Search for Adoptable Siberian Huskys Near You